 Food and Accommodation on the Everest Base Camp Trek

 The Everest Base Camp Trek is probably the most well-equipped and facilitated trekking region in Nepal.
 The food and lodging facilities are quite impressive despite being far and disconnected from the cities.
-You can get varieties of food and beverages menu to choose from.
-You can get rooms with attached western-style bathrooms in most of the places.
+You can get a variety of food and beverage menus to choose from.
+You can get rooms with attached Western-style bathrooms in most of the places.
 You can even find a bakery in the Everest Base Camp.
 On average, food and lodging on this trek will cost around 35 USD per day for a single person.

 Still, we recommend a group size of a maximum of 10 people for a better experience.